aps-8id-dys/bluesky/qserver.md

 NOTE: Unless you are testing, use `~/bluesky/qserver.sh restart`

-The QS (bluesky queueserver) process will only start on workstation `8idpixirad.xray.aps.anl.gov`.
+The QS (bluesky queueserver) process will only start on workstation `amber.xray.aps.anl.gov`.
 (Ensures there is only ONE QS process running for XPCS.)
 This steps requires the `CONDA_EXE` environment variable to be defined, such as by having *some* conda environment activated.